jedahan/kinectFireworks/readme.md

   Background shows shooting fireworks

   Text says **Welcome to Kinect Fireworks!
-Please make sure you are standing in the panel marked on the floor.
-When you're ready, hold your hand in from of the screen to register with the kinect**
+Please stand in the panel marked on the floor, then hold your hand in from of the screen to register with the kinect**

   Video shows someone performing the described action